leesaye/project-23-marc-copy/deliverables/D1/planning.md

 Users would choose our product because it simplifies the process of tracking relationships with others across different apps by acting as a centralized hub of information.
 It provides automated reminders and scheduling to track relationships within a simple and intuitive UI.
 Other personal CRM services today do not provide enough integration or simplicity, so our product exists to solve that need.

-The benefits of our product include time saving, discovering new insights and increasing outreach efficiency.
+The benefits of our product include time-saving, discovering new insights and increasing outreach efficiency.
 By having everything centralized to one platform, users can reduce time searching through several apps.
 It also makes contacting those who you are less familiar with quicker and easier.
 Instead of a cold outreach, you can reach out to your mutual connections for help based on the strength of their connections which increases efficiency and time.
 The CRM also plans to include additional information such as birthdays, anniversaries, and other milestones that can be seen across all apps.

 ---
 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?

-Our partner gave us approval of the following user stories through the form of a live Q&A document.
+Our partner gave us approval for the following user stories through the form of a live Q&A document.
 This is where we asked what user stories the MVP should have and he gave us a list to use: [https://docs.google.com/document/d/1xaU61YvkZRlfcYB_95nwnXfTGu-DjYqWfkrKD8cHgRk/edit?usp=sharing](https://docs.google.com/document/d/1xaU61YvkZRlfcYB_95nwnXfTGu-DjYqWfkrKD8cHgRk/edit?usp=sharing)

 He also created a nice video of him walking through the document: [https://www.loom.com/share/d287baf818964f56a2b58b53b19e0835](https://www.loom.com/share/d287baf818964f56a2b58b53b19e0835)